TerrileJ/PlaylistTransfer/README.md

 Youtube - Follow instructions for Step 1, Step 2 #4  at https://developers.google.com/youtube/v3/quickstart/java.
 Move client_secret_CLIENTID.json file to a new directory src/main/resources.

-Warning: Youtube uses a quota system to keep track of its usage, so if you go over the free limit for its applications, you may be charged.
+Warning: Youtube uses a system to keep track of its usage, so if you go over the free limit for its applications, you may be charged.
 Be sure to check on your quota usage before use.

 # API Reference
 https://developer.spotify.com/documentation/web-api/reference/playlists/get-playlist/